 First, it's important to understand what exactly is central station alarm monitoring.
 When a security system goes into alarm, the control panel sends out a distress signal using its communicator.
 This signal is routed to a central monitoring station that operates 24 hours per day, 7 days per week, 365 days per year (366 on leap years).

-In order for central station monitoring to work, the security system must be able to send out distress signals during alarm events.
+In order for central station monitoring to work, the security system must be able to send out various types of signals during alarm and other events.
 These signals must travel across an established communication network and reach the central station.
 Most systems send out signals across a cellular network and/or an IP network.
 Alarm Grid recommends using cellular communication whenever possible, as it offers superior reliability.
-However, IP-only communication can still serve as a relatively viable option.
+However, IP-only communication can still serve as a viable option.

-Alarm Grid is partnered with Criticom Monitoring Services (CMS) for central station monitoring.
-CMS operates three (3) central stations across the United States.
-These stations are located in California, Florida and New Jersey, respectively.
-When an alarm comes through from a Canadian security system, CMS will have no problem contacting the end user in Canada and ensuring that emergency dispatch is sent out if necessary.
+Alarm Grid central station customers in Canada receive monitoring service from Rapid Response Monitoring Services (RRMS).
+The company operates two (2) central stations, located in the United States (Southern California and New York State).
+When an alarm comes through from a Canadian security system, RRMS will have no problem contacting the end user in Canada and ensuring that emergency dispatch is sent out, when necessary.

 Alarm Monitoring in Canada

 An important consideration must be made when alarm monitoring service is conducted internationally.
-The security system will need to communicate across a network that is carefully designed for devices in that country.
+The security system will need to communicate across a network that is carefully designed for devices in the country where the system resides.
 For IP communication, this is no problem.
 Internet Protocol (IP) is relatively universal, and an IP device from one country should have no problem connecting with the local networks in different country.
 But things become a little more tricky when cellular communication is considered.

-Cellular communication networks are established by service providers specific to that country.
+Cellular communication networks are established by service providers specific to that country of installation.
 Each service provider wants to ensure that only their customers are able to communicate across their networks.
-That is why they outfit their phones and other cellular devices with proprietary communicators that are designed to work with their unique networks.
-This is very important for these service providers to maintain successful businesses.
+That is why they outfit their phones and other cellular devices with communicators that are designed to work with their unique networks.
+This is very important for these service providers to maintain and grow a successful business.

 The cellular networks in Canada are different from those in the United States.
-If you bring a Canadian mobile device into the United States, it will need to roam to a cellular network unique to that area.
+If you bring a Canadian mobile device into the United States, it will usually need to roam to a cellular network unique to the area in which it is being used.
 If the device is unable to roam to a different network, then cellular communication will be impossible.
 The same is true if you use an American alarm monitoring communicator in Canada.
 The American communicator will need to roam to a Canadian cellular network.